ldbc/ldbc_snb_interactive_v2_impls/postgres/README.md

 docker-compose build && docker-compose up
 ```

 The default environment variables are loaded from `.env`.
-Change the `POSTGRES_CSV_DIR` to point to point to the data set, e.g.
+Change the `POSTGRES_CSV_DIR` to point to the data set, e.g.

 ```bash
 POSTGRES_CSV_DIR=`pwd`/social-network-sf0.003-bi-composite-merged-fk/